 By John Packs, Senior Investment Officer, VALIC Funds

-The S&P 500 Index is a representative sample of leading companies in leading industries reflecting the U.S. stock market.
-Russell MidCap Index measures performance of the 800 smallest companies in the Russell 1000 Index, representing 35% of total market capitalization of the Russell 1000 Index.
+The S&P 500 Index is representative of leading companies in leading industries reflecting the U.S. stock market.
 Russell 2000 index measures performance of 2,000 small-cap companies in the Russell 3000 Index, comprising 3,000 biggest U.S. stocks.
 Morgan Stanley Capital (MSCI EAFE) Index tracks performance of 900 securities listed on stock exchanges of 21 EAFE countries.
 MSCI EM Index measures equity market performance in global emerging markets.
-Lipper Large Value Index tracks performance of the 30 biggest (asset size) funds, within Lipper's Large-Cap Value Category.
-Lipper Small Growth Index tracks performance of the 30 biggest (asset size) funds in Lipper's Small-Cap Growth Category.
-Barclays Capital U.S. Aggregate Bond Index measures investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
-Barclays U.S. Treasury Long Index measures performance of public obligations of the U.S. Treasury, including securities roll up to the U.S. Aggregate, U.S. Universal, and Global Aggregate Indices.
-Bloomberg Barclays U.S. Credit Index measures investment grade, U.S. dollar-denominated, fixed-rate, taxable corporate and government-related bond markets.
-FTSE High Yield Market Index is a U.S. dollar-denominated index measuring performance of high-yield debt issued by corporations domiciled in U.S. or Canada.
+Bloomberg Barclays Capital U.S. Aggregate Bond Index measures investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
+FTSE High Yield Market Index measures the performance of high-yield debt issued by corporations domiciled in the US or Canada.
 Indexes are not managed, have no identifiable objectives and can’t be purchased.

 Past performance does not guarantee future performance of any investments.
 This commentary is provided for general informational purposes only and does not represent a recommendation or solicitation for any financial transaction.